Sayan-Maity/Hotel-Booking-Using-C/README.md

 The main.cpp file holds all the codes and the other 3 text file and 1 csv file has been used by the main.cpp file.

 ## Setup and Installation
 Fork and Clone this project.
 Make sure you have git installed.
-On the terminal, navigate to your workspace directory and then run it in your code editors's terminal
+On the terminal, navigate to your workspace directory and then run it.
+The output will be produced in the terminal itself

 Happy Coding :)
 ​